 Now here’s a secret for parents considering purchasing a Windows Mobile device for their kid, but unsure about the expensive monthly data charge.
 Another alternative is to do what many mobile laptop users do – go hunting for Wi-Fi hot spots.

 [NO LONGER WORKS] WeFi lets you search for an active network within range, where you can run unlimited data transfers at no cost.
 David mentioned WeFi in our article about WiFi hotspot finders, and Tehseen reviewed it as well.
 These days, there are free Wi-Fi networks everywhere, and most universities have Wi-Fi across an entire campus.

-WeFi offers a useful Wi-Fi map tool on their website displaying free Wi-Fi networks near you.
+WeFi offers a useful [NO LONGER WORKS] Wi-Fi map tool on their website displaying free Wi-Fi networks near you.
 Just have a look at the Boston area for example – no problem finding free Internet access there!

 The application, installed on the mobile device, has a nice, simple interface and is easy to use.
 After installation, it includes a status display on the “desktop” that shows the current wi-fi network that’s connected as well as the connection status.